pdefusco/CDE_121_HOL/step_by_step_guides/english/part_00_setup.md

 #### 1. Important Information

-The Demo includes three parts.
-Part 1 includes a CDE Session and a CDE Spark Job.
-Part 2 consists of another CDE Session with Iceberg Spark and SQL commands.
-Part 3 executes four Spark Iceberg jobs in an Airflow DAG.

-The Spark Job in part 1 can be run as many times as needed.
-It wipes out the previous data saved by jobs 2-5.
-If an error is made in the workshop, rerunning job 1 will allow you to start from scratch.

-In order to run part 3, each participant must complete part 1 and part 2.
-In part 1 two Spark tables are created.
-In part 2 the fact table (transactions) is migrated to iceberg.
+The shell script deploys the following:

+* A CDE Spark Job and associated CDE Resources with the purpose of creating synthetic data in Cloud Storage for each participant.
+* A CDE Files Resource for Spark files shared by all participants named "Spark-Files-Shared".
+* A CDE Files Resource for Airflow files shared by all participants named "Airflow-Files-Shared".
+* A CDE Python Resource shared by all participants named "Python-Env-Shared".

 #### 2. Run deploy.sh

-The shell script deploys a CDE Spark Job and associated CDE Resources with the purpose of creating synthetic data in Cloud Storage for each participant.

-Before running this be prepared to enter your Docker credentials and CDP Workload Password in the terminal.
+You will need to run your Docker credentials and CDP Workload Password in the terminal.

 When setup is complete navigate to the CDE UI and validate that the job run has completed successfully.
 This implies that the HOL data has been created successfully in Cloud Storage.